hambergerpls/auth-remix/README.md

  *  will contain `Set-Cookie` headers that also contain the csrf token to
  *  be set on the browser cookie.
  */
-export const loader = async ({ request, context }: LoaderFunctionArgs) => {
+// context is not required for auth-remix/node & deno but required for cloudflare export const loader = async ({ request, context }: LoaderFunctionArgs) => {
   const csrfTokenResponse = await getCsrfToken({ request, context });
   if (!csrfTokenResponse.ok) {